 Seneca Academy fosters children’s natural curiosity and ignites a love of learning through a collaborative, inquiry-based program in a dynamic and welcoming community.

 Through the International Baccalaureate Primary Years Program (IB PYP), students develop into globally-aware citizens who are compassionate and confident problem-solvers.
 The academic and social-emotional skills they gain at Seneca Academy prepare them to excel in a rapidly changing world.

-- Children learn best when given the gift of time to explore, to wonder, and to connect with each other, with the outdoors, and with the world around them.
+- Children learn best when given the gift of time to wonder, to explore, and to reflect.

-- Academic success begins by learning how to ask questions, to seek answers with passion and purpose, and to exchange ideas with others.
+- The foundation of academic excellence begins with learning how to ask questions and seek answers with passion and purpose.

-- To lead and succeed in the twenty-first century, children will need to be open-minded, reflective and resilient individuals with a growth mindset who can understand and tackle challenges from multiple perspectives.
+- To thrive in the twenty-first century, children will need to be resilient individuals who can creatively address problems and see setbacks as opportunities for growth.

 Approved by the Seneca Academy Board of Trustees in August of 2021.